w0ot-net/prepare_kali/README.md

-# prepare_kali
+# prepare_debian
-get fresh kali install set up nice
+get fresh debian-based install set up nice (kali, ubuntu, debian)

+By default tools are stored in `~/tools` for the user running the script.

 ## Structure
 - `main.py` CLI entrypoint